Location

 How Do Pipeline Operators Decide Where to Put a Pipeline?

 Many factors go into determining the route a pipeline will travel.
-Listening to stakeholders, understanding issues, and balancing all of the factors is part of the selection process.
+Engaging with and listening to stakeholders, understanding issues, and balancing all the factors is part of the selection process.

 Next, as part of the planning process, a major pipeline project must include a detailed study of its environmental impacts.
-The potential impact of a pipeline on natural resources, wildlife, habitat and cultural resources are all considered.
+The potential impact of a pipeline on natural resources, wildlife, habitat, and cultural resources are all considered.
 For example, pipeline planners avoid impacting rivers or lakes by tunneling deep beneath them.
-Before a pipeline reaches a waterbody shoreline, horizontal directional drilling (HDD) can burrow the pipeline 100 feet or more beneath the bottom of a waterbody, never coming into contact or close to the water itself.
+Before a pipeline reaches a waterbody shoreline, horizontal directional drilling (HDD) can burrow the pipeline 100 feet or more beneath the bottom of a waterbody so that the pipeline does not get close to or come into contact with the water itself.

 Horizontal directional drilling (HDD) process